In this country, you gotta make the money first. Then when you get the money, you get the power. Then when you get the power, then you get the women.

 Death Seeker: Arguably Tony in the end.
 He probably knows that the film's climax will be his last stand.
 The biggest hint is that, just before grabbing the M16, he tells the body of his recently-dead sister "I'll see you soon, okay?"

 Manny Ribera becomes Tony's right hand man in his emerging drug empire.
 He's relatively tame for a villain.

 Dying Moment of Awesome: A coked-up Tony, armed with an M-16 assault rifle with grenade launcher, singlehandedly battles a small army of hitmen while shouting obscenities before a shotgun blast to the back kills him.
 It's easily the most iconic scene in the movie.

 Even Evil Has Loved Ones: Tony tries to take care of those he loves even as he becomes an increasingly bigger criminal and general jerk.
 His affection for Gina in particular is very strong, although laced with incestuous implications.
-Subverted later in the film, as he eventually becomes a malignent presence in their lifes when he drives Elvira away, kills Manny because he proposed to Gina, and locks Gina up in his own mansion out of an obsession with "protecting" her.
+Subverted later in the film, as he eventually becomes a malignant presence in their lives when he drives Elvira away, kills Manny because he proposed to Gina, and locks Gina up in his own mansion out of an obsession with "protecting" her.